How To Import Dairy Products Into Canada

 If you are using a Customs Broker to obtain the permits for you, additional fees will apply.

-You can apply for a cheese import license directly with CFIA though their online portal.
+You can apply for a cheese import license directly with CFIA through their online portal.
 You will need to fill out an application and provide payment information.
 CFIA requires information such as the name of the importer, the supplier, country of origin, shipped from origin, the requested port, date of entry into Canada, the quantity of product, and the value.

 Certain dairy products produced from animals that are subject to foot-and-mouth disease or originating from certain countries must be accompanied by a Zoosanitary Certificate.
 This document certifies the country of origin from which the product was produced and the animals from which they were derived.
 For full details please visit the Canadian Food Inspection Agency’s website.